-I don’t claim to have one unique style - I simply enjoy exploring, experimenting, and creating as I go.
-Give me a camera, a tripod, and a city street with no plan, and I’ll find something.
-As Robert Adams said: “No place is boring if you’ve had a good night’s sleep and have a pocket full of unexposed film.”
+I don’t claim a signature style - I prefer to explore, experiment, and see where things lead.
+Give me a camera, a tripod, and a city street with no plan, and I’ll always find something worth capturing.
+As Robert Adams put it:

 ENJOY THE IMAGES